n0kovo/danish_phone_wordlist_generator/README.md

 ## Danish Phone Wordlist Generator

 This tool can generate wordlists of Danish phone numbers by area and/or usage (Mobile, landline etc.)
+Useful for password cracking or fuzzing Danish targets.

+(See also my [Danish Wordlists](https://github.com/narkopolo/danish-wordlists) repo for a collection of Danish general-purpose wordlists.)

 ### Getting started: